ballerina-attic/docs-ballerina-vscode-extension/en/docs/references/how-to-use-record-editor.md

     ![Create new record](../img/record-editor/create-new.gif "Create new record via record editor")

-2. Double click the default record name to change it.
+2. Double-click the default record name to change it.

     ![Change record name](../img/record-editor/change-record-name.png "Change record name via record editor")

 3. Click the plus button at the end of the field to add new fields to the record.

     >**Info:** Use the **Expressions** tab in the record editor to create nested records by selecting the particular record expression.

     ![Add fields](../img/record-editor/add-fields.gif "Add fields to a record")